 Following a crime, it’s easy to assume that the one responsible party is the perpetrator who physically committed the offense.
-While this is sometimes true, it is often the case that there was a larger failing from an institution that allowed the crime to occur.
-When this is the case, it is likely that these institutions can be held accountable for a civil lawsuit.
+However, a third party may also bear responsibility.
+If there was a larger failing from an institution that allowed the crime to occur. , you may have an additional civil claim for liability.

 Defendants in these suits can include:

 Sexual assault is life-changing.
 Brave survivors have shared their stories to bring greater awareness to the problem in society.
 However, many other instances likely go unreported.